kristi11/charts/README.md

 ## Charts

-This is a simple project showing data through.
+This is a simple project showing data through charts.
 You can use this to visualize data on your admin panel or wherever you might need to.
 This particular project uses [chart.js](https://www.chartjs.org/docs/latest/) and laravel [livewire](https://laravel-livewire.com/)

 ## Getting Started